Grv-Singh/Portfolio/README.md

 ### Hi there 👋
 ## I'm a Full Stack Web Engineer, Mentor!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning data science & web development 🤣
 - 👩🧑🏼 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to cook and cycle 🚴‍